 Other students like to recreate the actual CPA exam experience.
 Using this strategy you would block off the time that is required to write each section.
 For example, you would block off 4 hours to recreate the Auditing exam experience.
 You would allocate 1 minutes for each question and complete 72 MCQ’s in total.
 Afterwards, you would complete 8 simulations.
 Similarly, if you were recreating the BEC exam, you would allocate 4 hours for the total exam.
 Since the BEC contains simulations and written communication tasks you would need to practice questions other than MCQ’s.

 What is the optimal number of CPA exam questions?

-However, 80% of students only have time to use about 400-500 CPA practice questions before exam day.
+However, only half of students only have time to use about 400-500 CPA practice questions before exam day.
 If you are pressed for time you should be able to assess your level of preparedness with 500 questions.
 One strategy is to take one testlet every second day.
 Another strategy is to create mock exam scenarios where you take a full exam (3 testlets) on both days of the weekend in the last month of studying.
-You might find that your scores drop by the time you take the last testlet of the day as fatique has set in.
+You might find that your scores drop by the time you take the last testlet of the day as fatigue has set in.

 In general you should see an upward trajectory in your practice scores.
 Most students start out scoring in the low 70’s and then gradually move up to the mid-80’s right before test day.
 You will also find that the CPA test bank questions are harder than what you will experience when taking the CPA exam.